Acorn Flour & Oil

 (Credit: Yellowbud Farm)

-This work has the potential for transformative impact, but is receiving virtually zero attention from existing research institutions in the U.S. In 2025-2028, with a consortium of partners, Breadtree Farms is conducting germplasm R&D and establishing ~15 acres of breeding orchards for native and hybrid oaks in both white and red groups, aimed at both flour and oil production.
+• Establishing breeding and production trials: In 2025-2028, with a consortium of partners, Breadtree Farms is conducting germplasm R&D and establishing ~15 acres of breeding orchards for native and hybrid oaks in both white and red groups, aimed at both flour and oil production.
 If this project is successful, it will yield a marketable crop of flour (and maybe oil), and a pool of excellent genetics from which many farmers could establish the next generation of acorn orchards.